Visa policy of mainland China: Stapled visas for territories disputed with India

-In 1981, the Chinese government started issuing visas stapled to a separate piece of paper for Indian government officials visiting from Arunachal Pradesh, as opposed to stamping the visa in the bearer's passport as is done otherwise.
-This was adopted as a compromise as the Chinese government considers most of Arunachal Pradesh to belong to China under the designation of "South Tibet", and had planned not to issue a visa to visiting officials on the basis that they were traveling from one part of China to another.
-From the late 2000s onward, the Chinese government again stopped issuing visas to officials from Arunachal Pradesh and adopted stapled visas for ordinary Indian citizens in Arunachal Pradesh (albeit on an inconsistent basis) as well as Jammu and Kashmir.
-Since then, the Indian government has not recognized the stapled visas as valid travel documents, leading to incidents over the years where governmental delegations have been halted or reduced in size to avoid issuance of the stapled visas and sports teams have been denied boarding by the Indian government.
+In 1981, the Chinese government started issuing visas stapled to a separate piece of paper for Indian government officials visiting from Arunachal Pradesh, as opposed to the norm of stamping the visa in the bearer's passport.
+This was adopted as a compromise, as the Chinese government considers most of Arunachal Pradesh to belong to China under the designation of "South Tibet", and had planned not to issue a visa to visiting officials on the basis that they were simply traveling from one part of China to another.

-Visa on arrival
+From the late 2000s onward, the Chinese government again stopped issuing visas to officials from Arunachal Pradesh and adopted stapled visas for ordinary Indian citizens in Arunachal Pradesh (albeit on an inconsistent basis), as well as Jammu and Kashmir.
+Since then, the Indian government has not recognized the stapled visas as valid travel documents, leading to incidents over the years where Indian governmental delegations have been halted or reduced in size to avoid issuance of the stapled visas, and Indian sports teams traveling to China with stapled visas have been denied flight boarding by the Indian government.

-Visa on arrival if unable to obtain a visa in time
+Port visa (visa on arrival)

-Effective 11 January 2024, any foreigner seeking to visit China but is unable to obtain a visa due to time constraints, may arrive in China and apply for a port visa upon arrival, if the travel is for one of the following purposes:
+Foreigners seeking to visit China but is unable to obtain a visa due to time constraints, may arrive in China and apply for a maximum stay of 30 days port visa upon arrival, if the travel is for one of the following purposes: